Pool Retaining Walls for Sloped Yards: Cost, Materials, and More

 - How much does a retaining wall cost?

-What exactly do you use a retaining wall for?
+What is a retaining wall for?

 The problem: trying to fit a pool into a sloped yard